dschweie/qf-test.listener.neoload/README.md

 the corresponding call with just a few parameters.
 The repository [neoload.advanced-action.qf-test](https://github.com/dschweie/neoload.advanced-action.qf-test) contains these custom actions, which can then be integrated and used in the project.

+##  Possible initial steps

+This repository contains a showcase that allows you to test it in your local environment after a short time.
+The necessary steps are documented on the [following page](doc/howto_showcase.md).